A woman who is so frugal that she buys all her clothes in charity shops has admitted to spending a whopping £300 a week on designer togs for her dogs.

 Pamela Richards, 57, has blown a whopping £13,000 of inheritance money on her dogs in the past two years.

-The staggering bills she racks up paying for designer clothes, pampering sessions and gourmet food for her chihuahuas Molly and Barley leave Mrs Richards, who has a teenage daughter, just £20 a week to spend on herself.
+The staggering bills she racks up paying for designer clothes, pampering sessions and the best grain free options of gourmet food for her chihuahuas Molly and Barley leave Mrs Richards, who has a teenage daughter, just £20 a week to spend on herself.

 She said: “I make do with clothes from charity shops and Primark so that Barley and Molly don’t go without.